Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 1. In the app's registration screen, click on the **Certificates & secrets** blade in the left to open the page where we can generate secrets and upload certificates.
 1. In the **Client secrets** section, click on **New client secret**:
    - Type a key description (for instance `app secret`),
-   - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security concerns.
+   - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security posture.
    - The generated key value will be displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
    - You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
-1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the Apis that your application needs.
+1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Click the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected.
    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
    - In the **Delegated permissions** section, select the **User.Read** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.
-1. In the app's registration screen, click on the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an Api for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
+1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an Api for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
 To declare an resource URI, follow the following steps:
    - Click `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
    - For this sample, accept the proposed Application ID URI (api://{clientId}) by selecting **Save**.